kolamak/kolamak/README.md

 - 👋 Hi, I’m kolamak.
 - 👀 I’m interested in growth.
+-
-- 🌱 I’m currently learning frontend development.
+- 🌱 I’m currently learning Frontend Web-Development.
 - 💞️ I’m looking to collaborate on projects that will add to my knowledge in writting HTML, CSS, Tailwind CSS and Javascript.
-- 📫 How to reach me "reach out on my mail" 'kolamakanjuola@gmail.com'
+- 📫 "reach-out on my mail" 'kolamakanjuola@gmail.com'
+-
 - ⚡ Fun fact: I want the money i worked for.

 <!---